b-harvest/Canto/x/liquidstaking/spec/04_messages.md

 The transaction that is triggered with `MsgCancelLiquidUntaking` fails if:

 - The `ChunkUnbondRequestId` does not exist
-- The address of msg sender does not match with `ChunkUnbondRequest.RequestorAddress`
+- The address of msg sender does not match with `ChunkUnbondRequest.RequesterAddress`